Wisteria frutescens ‘Amethyst Falls’

-Unlike the more common Asian wisteria, you will be pleasantly surprised at the less aggressive nature of this American vine.
+Unlike the more common Asian wisteria, you will be pleasantly surprised by the less aggressive nature of this American vine.
 Considered by some to be a dwarf wisteria, ‘Amethyst Falls’ has smaller leaves and smaller flowers than its exotic Asian relatives.
 Don’t be fooled however; once this plant is established, it can climb 15 to 20 feet in a season.

 Flowers are lightly fragrant, lavender-purple, and borne in cascading 4- to 6-inch racemes in May.
-Due to the fact our native wisterias bloom on new growth, vines can be moderately pruned back each winter.
+Due to the fact that our native wisterias bloom on new growth, vines can be moderately pruned back each winter.
 This characteristic helps gardeners train ‘Amethyst Falls’ onto arbors or to most any trellis form.

 Best of all, this wisteria is both deer resistant and drought tolerant.
 ‘Amethyst Falls’ wisteria is an introduction from Head Ornamentals, Inc.

 - 8-10 ft.; over time may reach 30 ft.

 - Lightly fragrant, lavender-purple, and borne in cascading 4- to 6-inch racemes in May re-blooming lightly in the summer.

 - Full sun to partial sun